Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: Large analysis

 Summing over the diagrams [including the zeroth order one ${\rm Tr}(GK)$], and using Eq. (\ref{eq:GviaK}), we arrive at

 or

-Fig. \ref{fig:xi-sp-MC-v0} shows the consequences of including the $1/N$ corrections in the case $\tilde V=0$.
-Evidently, while the corrections bring the saddle point results closer to the Monte Carlo simulations at high temperatures, they lead to a significant overestimation of the CDW structure factor peak around $T_c$.
-In the system with $\tilde V>0$, shown in Fig. \ref{fig:S-sp-MC-v6}, the corrections causes the maximum of $S_a(0,0,1/2)$ to move to a somewhat higher temperature, bringing it closer to the temperature where the Monte Carlo results attain a maximum.
-The agreement with the Monte Carlo simulations is also improved at high temperatures, but similar to the case $\tilde V=0$ the analytical results overestimates the numerics at intermediate temperatures.
+Figure \ref{fig:S-sp-MC-v0} illustrates the impact of including the $1/N$ corrections in the case $\tilde V=0$.
+Evidently, while the corrections align the analytical results more closely with the Monte Carlo simulations at high temperatures, they significantly overestimate the CDW structure factor peak around $T_c$.
+In the system with $\tilde V>0$, depicted in Fig. \ref{fig:S-sp-MC-v6}, the corrections shift the maximum of $S_a(0,0,1/2)$ to a somewhat higher temperature, bringing it closer to the temperature at which the Monte Carlo results attain a maximum.
+Although the agreement with Monte Carlo simulations also improves at high temperatures, the analytical results still overestimate the numerical outcomes at intermediate temperatures, similar to the $\tilde V=0$ case.